crazyquark/gatewayd/README.md

     cp config/example-config.json config/config.json

 The config.json file overwrites the default values provided by the config/environment.js file.
-Of particular interest are the USER_AUTH and KEY values.
+Of particular interest are the `USER_AUTH` and `KEY` values.
-The USER_AUTH = true will let users login into the webapp and register new accounts.
+The `USER_AUTH = true` setting will let users login into the webapp and register new accounts.
-The admin has a built-in account(hardcoded in the JS code) with the username: admin@DOMAIN (by default the DOMAIN is example.com in config.json) and the password is the KEY value found in config.json.
+The admin has a built-in account(hardcoded in the JS code) with the username: admin@DOMAIN (by default the `DOMAIN` is example.com in config.json) and the password is the `KEY` value found in config.json.

 ## Code Release Process ##